Till We Meet Again (1936 film)

 Till We Meet Again is a 1936 American romantic drama film directed by Robert Florey and starring Herbert Marshall, Gertrude Michael and Lionel Atwill.
-Marshall and Michael also starred in Till We Meet Again, released later in 1936.
+Marshall and Michael also starred in Make Way for a Lady, released later in 1936.

 Plot

 On the eve of World War I, Austrian stage star Elsa Duranyi and her English counterpart Alan Barclay plan to marry.
 But she disappears and he enters the intelligence service, adopting the identity of a dead man.
 In Monte Carlo, he encounters his former fiancée only to discover that she is also spying for her country.